Devsh-Graphics-Programming/Nabla/src/nbl/ext/CUDAInterop/README.md

 - `NBL_CUDA_INTEROP_RUNTIME_JSON` can point runtime discovery at custom JSON files without rebuilding the application.
 - Runtime lookup checks explicit JSON paths first, then executable-local JSON, app-local header bundles, explicit include-dir environment variables, `CUDA_PATH` style toolkit roots, Python/conda package layouts, and common system install roots.
 - The probe looks for directories that contain CUDA runtime headers.
 It does not hardcode a CUDA major version in app-local paths.
-- `cuda_native::compileDirectlyToPTX` appends discovered include directories to NVRTC options and caches the default discovery result after first use.
+- `cuda_native::CCUDAHandlerAccessor::compileDirectlyToPTX` appends discovered include directories to NVRTC options and caches the default discovery result after first use.

 Production machines do not need the full CUDA SDK just because Nabla was built with CUDA.
 Applications that use NVRTC with CUDA runtime headers can provide those headers through generated JSON, a custom JSON path, an app-local bundle, an official runtime/header package, or an installed toolkit.